Pursue Quaker heritage:

 Faith and practice, North Carolina Yearly Meeting (Conservative), 1985

 “Quakers, for coming out of a roughly Puritan, Protestant, non-conformist and gospel-focused mileu, are remarkably mystical and meditative in style of prayer and worship, again following the leading that all of life is sacramental, and no cleric has a monopoly on the access to the divine word speaking to the human soul.
 Individual Quakers’ lives testify to this.”
 Richard J. Foster – - – ‘Foster deliberately speaks to a much wider audience’ (QuakerInfo.com) This author of 70s popular classic Celebration of Disipline works to share his insights on mysticism and ‘spiritual formation’ with mainstream America.
 He appears in a video introduction to a new book Sanctuary of the Soul (link below) – where he describes a pilgrimage to Northumbrian communities.
-He’s remarkably quiet about his Quaker roots perhaps so as not to alienate, but his books abound in Quaker quotes –the last words of the 5 min talk (youtube link below – new window) is straight from the mouth of George Fox.
+He’s remarkably quiet about his Quaker roots but his books abound in Quaker quotes –the last words of the 5 min talk (youtube link below – new window) is straight from the mouth of George Fox.